MakAndrij/Plants-Store/README.md

-Simple shop created on ASP.NET MVC framework, using next technologies: C#, HTML, CSS, SQL, Entity tramework.
+The simple shop created on the ASP.NET MVC framework, using the next technologies: C#, HTML, CSS, SQL, Entity framework.